MohammadAdib/ELRS-433/README.md

 As you flash the TX, you will get a prompt like this.
 Please choose 4.

 ![image](https://user-images.githubusercontent.com/1324144/235009215-3ea17c77-f1fc-4ed1-8400-7234bbca62b6.png)

+After flashing please use the latest LUA script on your radio as well. https://www.expresslrs.org/quick-start/transmitters/lua-howto/

 # WIRING
 The TX board needs a 5v supply, so a BEC will be needed to step down VBat coming out of the JR bay pins.
 Connect pin 13 of the TTGO to the bottom pin of the JR bay.